gtema/openstack/doc/src/osc.md

 Error response codes: badRequest(400), unauthorized(401), forbidden(403), conflict(409)

-**Usage:** `osc compute flavor create255 [OPTIONS] --name <NAME> --ram <RAM> --vcpus <VCPUS> --disk <DISK>`
+**Usage:** `osc compute flavor create255 [OPTIONS] --disk <DISK> --name <NAME> --ram <RAM> --vcpus <VCPUS>`

 ###### **Options:**

-* `--name <NAME>` — The display name of a flavor
+* `--description <DESCRIPTION>` — A free form description of the flavor.
+Limited to 65535 characters in length.
+Only printable characters are allowed
+* `--disk <DISK>` — The size of a dedicated swap disk that will be allocated, in MiB.
+If 0 (the default), no dedicated swap disk will be created
 * `--id <ID>` — Only alphanumeric characters with hyphen ‘-’, underscore ‘\_’, spaces and dots ‘.’ are permitted.
 If an ID is not provided, then a default UUID will be assigned
-* `--ram <RAM>` — The number of virtual CPUs that will be allocated to the server
-* `--vcpus <VCPUS>` — The number of virtual CPUs that will be allocated to the server
+* `--name <NAME>` — The display name of a flavor
-* `--disk <DISK>` — The size of a dedicated swap disk that will be allocated, in MiB.
-If 0 (the default), no dedicated swap disk will be created
+* `--os-flavor-access-is-public <OS_FLAVOR_ACCESS_IS_PUBLIC>` — Whether the flavor is public (available to all projects) or scoped to a set of projects.
+Default is True if not specified

+  Possible values: `true`, `false`

 * `--os-flv-ext-data-ephemeral <OS_FLV_EXT_DATA_EPHEMERAL>` — The size of a dedicated swap disk that will be allocated, in MiB.
 If 0 (the default), no dedicated swap disk will be created
-* `--swap <SWAP>` — The size of a dedicated swap disk that will be allocated, in MiB.
-If 0 (the default), no dedicated swap disk will be created
+* `--ram <RAM>` — The number of virtual CPUs that will be allocated to the server
 * `--rxtx-factor <RXTX_FACTOR>` — The receive / transmit factor (as a float) that will be set on ports if the network backend supports the QOS extension.
 Otherwise it will be ignored.
 It defaults to 1.0
-* `--os-flavor-access-is-public <OS_FLAVOR_ACCESS_IS_PUBLIC>` — Whether the flavor is public (available to all projects) or scoped to a set of projects.
-Default is True if not specified

-  Possible values: `true`, `false`

-* `--description <DESCRIPTION>` — A free form description of the flavor.
-Limited to 65535 characters in length.
-Only printable characters are allowed
+* `--swap <SWAP>` — The size of a dedicated swap disk that will be allocated, in MiB.
+If 0 (the default), no dedicated swap disk will be created
+* `--vcpus <VCPUS>` — The number of virtual CPUs that will be allocated to the server